JoonasMykkanen/gigantti_tiliskripti/README.md

 ### General:
 - Running locally to make security that much easier
 - Not saving ANY customer information to make GDPR simple
+- Gigantti themed UI with compatible fonts, logos and style

 ### Frontend:
 - React as main frontend framework